 During our testing, we found that when a glove excels in one area, it tends to lack in another.
 For the Heli Mitt, dexterity is not its strong suit.
 As with all mittens, when the liner and shell are together, you don't have any individual digits available to zip zippers or tie shoes.

 In comparison to other mittens, we really like how the thinner leather provided better dexterity than mittens that are thicker.
 When we took out the liner and used just the shell of this mitt, we found that it performed well.
-We were able to zip up our jacket, pull off climbing skin, and even tie a shoelace.
-However, if you're looking for a glove that performs just as highly as the Heli Mitt does, but has better dexterity (when fully intact), the Hestra Three-Finger is the way to go.
-Its liner allows the use of individual digits, while the shell keeps fingers warmer than most gloves.
-We used it while skiing laps on the resort and while exploring the backcountry, and it did just fine.
+We were able to zip up our jacket, pull off climbing skins, and even tie a shoelace.

 The removable wrist straps are helpful for those worried about losing gloves on the chairlift.

-One of our very favorite features of the Heli Mitt — and something that only the Hestra Three Finger offers as well — the versatility of the liners.
+One of our very favorite features of the Heli Mitt is the versatility of the liners.
 Add them in, switch them out, or take them out completely.
-The mitt allows enough room for you to choose a warmer or cooler liner, giving you autonomy in how you regulate your own body heat on the slopes.
+The mitt allows enough room for you to choose a warmer or cooler liner, giving you autonomy in how you regulate your body heat on the slopes.
 If you're looking to hike uphill, take out the inserts, and just wear the shell.
 If you want a liner that allows you to stay warmer, switch it out altogether.
 You can even wear a thin glove liner underneath both the mitten liner and shell to accommodate a more dexterous experience in the hills.

 Durability and Construction

-Like any product made with leather, the Hestra model definitely needs special treatment to maintain its waterproofing.
+Like any product made with leather, the Hestra model needs special treatment to maintain its waterproofing.
 The author is a long-time Hestra owner and knows that these mittens and gloves need to be sealed one to two times a season to maintain top performance.
-Since she first purchased a pair of Hestra mitts five years ago, she has noticed only simple abrasion, but no cracking of the leather, or unraveling of the seams.
+Since she first purchased a pair of Hestra mitts five years ago, she has noticed only simple abrasion, but no cracking of the leather or unraveling of the seams.
 The liner has now packed out (after six years of use and forgetting some treatment for one season), but it is easily replaceable by simply going to the website.
 The construction is simply bomber, which adds to its overall value.

-This dreamy and adorable mitten is one of our favorite mitts.
+This dreamy and adorable mitten is one of our favorites.
 It features a wonderful balance of warmth, thermoregulation, versatility, and quality.
 The price is just right, and we know it will be accompanying us on many snowy adventures to come.
 It's just not our favorite for wet winter recreating.